-University Policy 91 outlines university-wide minimum criteria to determine if students are making satisfactory progress towards the completion of their degrees.
+University Policy 6305 outlines university-wide minimum criteria to determine if students are making satisfactory progress towards the completion of their degrees.
 The BEAM Department fully supports this policy.
-Specific expectations for satisfactory progress for Biomedical Engineering majors are as follows:
+Specific expectations for satisfactory progress for BME majors are as follows:

-- Each student must meet the minimum University-wide criteria as described in Policy 91 and summarized in the Undergraduate Catalog (under Academic Policies) - Maintain an in-major GPA (in-major GPA is calculated using all courses taught under the BMES designator) and an extended in-major GPA (extended in-major GPA is calculated using all BMES courses and ESM 2104, 2204, and 2304) of 2.0 or better - Complete a minimum of 12 credits that apply toward the BME degree per academic year (including summer and winter sessions).
+- Each student must meet the minimum University-wide criteria as described in Policy 6305 and summarized in the Undergraduate Catalog: https://catalog.vt.edu/ - Maintain an in-major GPA (in-major GPA is calculated using all courses taught under the BMES designator) - Complete a minimum of 12 credits that apply toward the BME degree per academic year (including summer and winter sessions).